Two Kooks » All Recipes » Breads and Pizza » Homemade English Muffin Recipe (easy step by step)

 Make Ahead

-• Store the English muffins, once fully cooled, at room temperature for several days in a sealed bag or airtight container.
+• Store your homemade English muffins, once fully cooled, at room temperature for several days in a sealed bag or airtight container.
 Or freeze them for up to 3 months.

 • Tip: Once cooled, split the muffins into halves with a fork before freezing them.
 Then pop the halves into the toaster as needed straight from the freezer (no need to defrost).